Is Factoring Your Receivables a Good Idea a Small Business Owner?

 - Bankers Factoring confirms your invoices and begins the financing process.

-- Within 3 to 5 days, you will receive up to 93% advance rate of your receivable balance.
+- Within 3 to 5 days, you will receive up to a 93% advance rate of your invoice amount or accounts receivable balance.

 - We pay the remaining balance less our small factoring fee once your customers pay in full.